 Registered Nurse who discovered infanticide in her hospital

-Jill was a registered nurse in the Labor & Delivery Department at Christ Hospital in Oak Lawn, IL.
+When it would have been easier to look the other way, Jill Stanek’s commitment to Christ led her to risk her job, reputation, and friendships to stop the terrible practices of abortion and infanticide.
+Jill was a registered nurse in the Labor & Delivery Department at Christ Hospital in Oak Lawn, Illinois.
 She discovered not only were abortions being committed there, but babies were being aborted alive to die without medical care.

 When hospital leaders said that they would not stop, Jill went public and has become a national figure in the effort to protect both born and pre-born infants.

-O’Reilly Factor, Hannity, Associated Press, CNN, Washington Post, Newsweek, New York Times, Politico, Time, USA Today, U.S. News and World Report, Wall Street Journal, Washington Times,World Magazine, Chicago Tribune, Los Angeles Times
+Associated Press, CNN, Fox News, The Guardian, Los Angeles Times, London Telegraph, MSNBC, Newsweek, New York Times, O’Reilly Factor, Politico, Time, USA Today, U.S. News and World Report, Wall Street Journal, Washington Post, Washington Times, and World Magazine

-Jill remained at the hospital fighting the fight from the inside, until she was terminated in 2001 for reasons related to her public outspokenness to its abortion practices.
+Jill remained at the hospital fighting the fight from the inside until she was terminated in 2001 for reasons related to her public outspokenness to its abortion practices.

 In January 2003, World magazine named Jill as one of the 30 most prominent pro-life leaders in the movement over the past 30 years.